express-validator/express-validator/README.md

 ```

 This will determine location for the specific validator no matter which method you use to call validator.
 If you use `in: 'query'` then checkQuery() will be called even if you called you schema as checkParams().
 Currently supported location here are `'body', 'params', 'query'`.
+If you provide not supported location parameter then validation process for current parameter will be skipped.

 ## Validation errors